It’s Not Too Late to Reap the Benefits of Having a Healthy Weight

 However, there is research which shows otherwise.

-Dr. Barber was lead author of a retrospective study conducted in the UK to evaluate the effects of age on weight loss using a lifestyle intervention program within a hospital-based obesity service.
+The UK study evaluated the effects of age on weight loss using a lifestyle intervention program within a hospital-based obesity service.
 The subjects were 242 patients, aged 18-78, with morbid obesity who received only lifestyle weight loss interventions.

 They were divided into 2 groups by age at the time of referral – group 1 for those less than 60 years of age, and group 2 for those 60 and older.